 Before the procedure, Dr. Brock Hyder will assess your oral health and discuss your budget and goals with you.
 If tooth bonding is the right treatment for you, the process will begin when Dr. Hyder prepares the tooth by removing some of the tooth structure.
 Teeth are prepared to ensure that tooth bonding material conforms to teeth.

-Biocomposite resin is then applied and sculpted to the prepared tooth.
+Biocomposite resin is then applied to prepared tooth.
+Dr. Hyder will sculpt the material into the desired shape so that it looks natural and blends in seamlessly.
 After it is shaped to the tooth, the resin is “bonded” using a special curing light.
 The tooth bonding material is also color-matched to teeth for the most natural-looking results.
 Schedule an appointment with Dr. Hyder to see if comfortable and durable tooth bonding treatment is right for you.

 For 48 hours after treatment, you should avoid drinking beverages like coffee, tea, and sodas which can stain your teeth.
 With the right dental care, tooth bonding treatment can last from 4 to 8 years.
 If you suffer from bruxism, or teeth grinding, ensure that you get the proper treatment from Dr. Hyder first before choosing tooth bonding.
 Excessive pressure and grinding on teeth can damage bonding material.
 Otherwise, tooth bonding holds up in regular dental cases.